Assala

-Assala Mostafa Hatem Nasri (أصالة مصطفى حاتم نصري; born 15 May 1969), commonly known as Assala (أصالة), is a Syrian musical artist.
-She is one of the most popular and famous Arab singers.
+Assala Mostafa Hatem Nasri (أصالة مصطفى حاتم نصري; born 15 May 1969), commonly known as Assala (أصالة), is a Syrian singer.

 Early life and career

-Assala was born in Damascus, Syria to a middle class couple.
+Assala was born in Damascus, Syria to a middle class Arab family.
 Mostafa Nasri, Assala's father, was a revered composer and singer.
-Assala began her musical career by performing patriotic, religious, and children's songs when she was four years old.
+Assala began her musical career by performing patriotic, religious, and children's songs when she was fourteen years old.
 She sang the theme song "Qessas Al Sho'oub" (قصص الشعوب), of the cartoon show, Hekayat Alamiyah (حكايات عالمية).
 In 1984, Mostafa Nasri died after suffering from internal bleeding caused by a car accident.
 Aged 15 she helped to take care of her siblings Aman, Ayham, Reem and Anas with her mother Aziza Al-Babelli.

 Assala's commercial musical career debuted in 1991 with the Egyptian song hit Law Ta'rafou (Egyptian Arabic: لو تعرفو).
 The album had 4 Egyptian songs in the oriental operatic Classic Egyptian tarab style.
 The album was an instant hit in Egypt back at that time with heartbreaking songs like "Ya Sabra Yana" and "Samehtak Ketir".
 She quickly cemented her presence in the Arabic world a growing industry brimming with singers like Angham, Najwa Karam and Latifa.

-Ever since the beginning of the Syrian Civil War, in 2011, Assala Nasri claimed her support for the Syrian people and her commitment against Bashar al Assad.
+Ever since the beginning of the Syrian civil war, in 2011, Assala Nasri claimed her support for the Syrian people and her commitment against Bashar al-Assad.
 Her positions towards the Civil War are humanitarian, in which she wants the conflict to end for the sake of the Syrian civilians.
 She had her first composing experience in the writing of one song, released in 2011.
 For her commitment in the conflict, Assala sang at the International Peace day as a new ambassador for "Peace Building Through Music."
-However, Assala was criticized for her position, due to the fact that Hafez Al-Assad authorized her treatment from polio.
+However, Assala was criticized for her position, due to the fact that Hafez al-Assad authorized her treatment from polio.

 She was arrested on Monday, 26 June 2017 in Beirut International Airport at the behest of Lebanese officials who support Bashar al-Assad for the crime of fraternizing with Israel.
 She had recently performed in Palestine.
 She was placed under house arrest, then quickly released, for lack of evidence, but some pro-Syrian outlets never corrected their claims that she was arrested for carrying drugs.

 In 2019, Assala performed "Right Where I'm Supposed to Be" as the Official Song of the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates in collaboration with Ryan Tedder, Avril Lavigne, Luis Fonsi, Hussain Al Jassmi and Tamer Hosny.

 Television

-Assala hosts a television program which is called Soula (صولا), on Al Hayat TV and Dubai TV.
-The show presents guest musicians as though they were visiting Assala in her home in Cairo, Egypt.
+Assala hosted a television program which is called Soula (صولا), on Al Hayat TV and Dubai TV.
+The show presented guest musicians as though they were visiting Assala in her home in Cairo, Egypt.

+Assala was also a judge on the panel of Saudi Idol on its debut in 2022, along with Aseel Abu Bakr, Ahlam, and Majid Al Mohandis.